MischaU8/yumyum/modelling/model-a-twisted-ring_Tq7VuN-4icY.md

 yum yum
-Floyd here with a quick look at modeling a twisted ring in plasticity start by creating a large Circle curve then create a smaller Circle curve in the front view duplicate it twice to produce
+Floyd here with a quick look at modeling a twisted ring in Plasticity start by creating a large Circle curve then create a smaller Circle curve in the front view duplicate it twice to produce